Vietnam.vn - Nền tảng quảng bá Việt Nam

 img_3095.jpg

-Tourists visit and learn about the Cham Royal Collection.
+Tourists visit and learn about the Cham royal collection.

 img_3135.jpg

-Promoting heritage associated with tourism
+Promoting heritage in conjunction with tourism.

-Heritage discovery tourism is a popular form of tourism that has been loved by many people in recent years.
-Therefore, as soon as the Cham Royal Cultural Heritage Museum was officially opened, groups of tourists and artifact collectors from Ho Chi Minh City and Lam Dong came and highly appreciated the value of the cultural artifacts.
-Mr. Nguyen Quoc Dung (Da Lat City, Lam Dong) said: I am very happy that for many years now, the government and my family have carried out many activities to preserve and now open the door for everyone to admire the "treasures".
-This is a meaningful highlight, meeting the needs of learning and researching the long-standing culture of the Cham people, enriching and diversifying the colorful culture of Binh Thuan.
+Heritage tourism has become quite popular in recent years.
+Therefore, upon learning that the Cham Royal Cultural Heritage Museum had officially opened, groups of tourists and artifact collectors from Ho Chi Minh City and Lam Dong Province visited and highly appreciated the value of the cultural artifacts.
+Mr. Nguyen Quoc Dung (Da Lat City, Lam Dong Province) said: "I am very happy that for many years the government and my family have implemented many measures to preserve and now open the museum so that everyone can admire these 'treasures'.
+This is a significant highlight, meeting the needs of those who want to learn about and research the ancient culture of the Cham people, enriching and diversifying the colorful culture of Binh Thuan."

 img_3121.jpg